 The Peugeot 3008 has upmarket looks, a big boot, stylish interior and decent levels of equipment.
-It would be perfect if the interior design was a tad more easy to understand
+It would be perfect if the interior design was a tad easier to understand

 The Peugeot 3008 was an MPV in a past life, but in 2016 got a complete makeover.
-The result was the bold SUV looks you see here, as well as funky denim-clad interior that’s a breath of fresh air next to more sobre interiors in alternatives such as the Skoda Kodiaq.
+The result was the bold SUV looks you see here, as well as a funky denim-clad interior that’s a breath of fresh air next to more sober interiors in alternatives such as the Skoda Kodiaq and Volkswagen Tiguan.

 Everything about the Peugeot 3008 makes it feel more expensive than it is, especially the interior